 “Military grade” is, of course, a colloquialism that, when followed to the letter, actually describes such a long list of firearms that the term becomes completely meaningless.
+Which is exactly the point of most of those who use it.

+A huge number of the most popular firearms owned in America and around the world started out as military weaponry.
 For instance, all of the following guns have been either issued by our armed forces or a foreign military unit in some form in the past 50 years:

 Yes, even the diminutive Smith & Wesson Airweight J-frame revolver was issued – in limited numbers – to some pilots in the Vietnam War and beyond.